Dragon Ball Z: Shin Budokai

 The Arcade Mode, is a single-player mode that allows the player to battle computer controlled (CPU) fighters, in order to gain Dragon Balls.

-The Z Trial mode allows the player to either survive an unending wave of enemies for as long as possible, or to defeat as many enemies possible within an assigned time slot.
+A Z Trial mode allows the player to either survive an unending wave of enemies for as long as possible, or to defeat as many enemies possible within an assigned time slot.
 There are also customization options present, in the form of the "Profile Card".
 This allows the player to design their own card and customize it with items from the in-game item store.

 Versus mode

 Dragon Ball Z: Shin Budokai was produced by Osaka-based Japanese video game production company Dimps, who notably produced several other Dragon Ball games, including Dragon Ball: Xenoverse and Dragon Ball: Xenoverse 2.

 Dragon Road

 Dragon Road is the title of the game's single-player campaign.
 The game takes inspiration from the plot of the Dragon Ball movie, entitled "Fusion Reborn".
 As the player progresses, they will find themselves participating in fights, either for friendly competition or against enemies.
 The campaign begins with a portal from hell, opening up on the earth, and the dead being resurrected.
 Goku and his allies must fight their way through, arenas such as the plains of earth, or the ruins of hell.
 The Dragon Road consists of a total of 5 chapters.